ranelpadon/ckeditor-leaflet/ckeditor/plugins/leaflet/README.md

 <li><a href="https://github.com/leaflet-extras/leaflet-providers">Leaflet - Tile Providers</a></li>
 <li><a href="https://github.com/Norkart/Leaflet-MiniMap">Leaflet - MiniMap</a></li>
 </ul>

+<strong>INSTALLATION</strong>:<br>
+Kindly refer to <a href="https://github.com/ranelpadon/ckeditor-leaflet/blob/master/Installation%20Guide.txt">Installation Guide</a>

+<strong>HOW TO USE</strong>:<br>
+Kindly refer to <a href="https://github.com/ranelpadon/ckeditor-leaflet/blob/master/Creating%20and%20Editing%20Leaflet%20Maps.txt">How to Create and Edit Leaflet Maps</a>

 <strong>ROAD MAP</strong> (Planned stuff to do):<br><ul>
 <li>Option to show the cursor's map coordinates and scale bar.</li>